jadesolayo/We-Code-Projects/README.md

-# We-Code-Projects
+This is a sign up page created by me.
-These are some cool projects done with html and css only
+It was created with html and css only
+Thank you